legendary-warriors-warriors-kings

 Raids into Mexico

-Through the 1850s–1860s, Geronimo participated in raids into Sonora and Chihuahua, combining revenge with traditional raiding.
-His ferocity against Mexicans earned him a reputation.
-His spiritual power reportedly protected him in battle, attracting followers who believed in his abilities.
+Through the 1850s and 1860s, Geronimo participated in increasingly bold raids deep into the Mexican states of Sonora and Chihuahua.
+These raids combined personal revenge with traditional Apache raiding culture.
+His ferocity against Mexicans earned him a fearsome reputation, and stories of his prowess spread rapidly.
+His spiritual power, which he claimed protected him in battle, attracted followers who believed in his abilities.
+Many Apache men were willing to fight alongside a proven war leader, especially one who seemed to have supernatural advantages.

 Reservation Confinement and Escapes